wercker-labs/wercker-blog/source/posts/2013-07-10-deploying-golang-to-heroku.md

 ## Add your project to wercker

-Now it is time to add your application to wercker.
-You can the leverage [wercker addon](https://addons.heroku.com/wercker) which we've [recently released], for Heroku to do most of the setup for you.
+Now it's time to add your application to wercker.
+You can the leverage [wercker addon](https://addons.heroku.com/wercker) which we've [recently released](http://blog.wercker.com/2013/07/10/Heroku-addon-public-beta.html), for Heroku to do most of the setup for you.

     $ heroku addons:add wercker
     Adding wercker on ancient-temple-243 done, v2 (free) Use `heroku addons:open wercker` to get started.
     Use `heroku addons:docs wercker` to view documentation.

-By provisioning the addon wercker automatically creates a deploy target to Heroku for you.
+By provisioning the add-on wercker automatically creates a deploy target to Heroku for you.

-Now you can actually open the wercker addon page, `heroku addons:open wercker` followed by a `wercker create` command to add add your application to wercker.
+Now you can actually open the wercker add-on page, `heroku addons:open wercker` followed by a `wercker create` command to add your application to wercker.

-First open the wercker addon page on Heroku:
+First open the wercker add-on page on Heroku:

 ``` bash
 heroku addons:open wercker